CodeyMoore/My-Theos-installation/README.md

 &nbsp;

 **Part 3 - Time to install Theos.
-(Choose a location for Theos, the default location is used below)**
+(Choose a location for Theos, the default location is used below)/the final steps**

 	1. Copy and paste the following commands into Terminal and press Enter
 		- export THEOS=~/theos